Protecting people and goods

 Everything under control

-To prevent the fork arms from being stuck in the racks at a height of several meters with a load, it is possible to lift the lock and lift the load further.
+To prevent the fork arms from being stuck in the racks at a height of several meters with a load, it is possible to remove the lock and lift the load further.
 To do this the operator must however first actively confirm the warning notice.

 Real-time speed control